 Andy Wang, programmer at Zynga.
 Steadfast volunteer, provided feedback, suggestions, and lots of encouragement to our team.

 Anina Hitt was a rockstar intern who worked with us multiple times over several years.
 She did a tremendous amount of the hands-on work to make sure that the quality of advice and backend process management was handled well.
 She also worked on product management for a while, and has always been a great source of product feedback.
-She's forever a member of our team.
+She is forever a member of our team.

-Ayesha Khanna is the president of Points of Light's Civic Incubator, which ran the first accelerator program CareerVillage.org ever participated in.
+Ayesha Khanna is the president of the Points of Light Civic Incubator, which ran the first accelerator program CareerVillage.org ever participated in.
 Ayesha has been a steadfast advisor, spending hours on the phone with our team providing guidance on everything from legal structure to growth strategy to how to collaborate with large Fortune 500 companies.

 Ben Eisenpress volunteered to think through some of the strategic implications of doing multi-sectoral city-level partnerships.

 Ben Hitov volunteered to spend some of his 2011 holiday vacation helping to build the very first version of the CareerVillage.org platform.
 He split the user model into a Student and a Professional model for the first time.

 Ben Landis interned with us and worked on community management and marketing tasks.
 He contributed to a lot of the promotional content that helped spread awareness of the community.

 Britney Herman was a 2013 summer intern working on social media marketing and community operations.